JAVIER UANINI

 Resources & communities Javier follows

-A selection of external resources that inform how Javier and the team approach software development:
+A selection of external resources that inform how Javier and the team approach software development — including Argentina's digital policy context and the open communities where they share and learn:

 Interested in working with Javier's team?
 Get in touch, or explore open positions if you'd rather join than hire.